skeeto/skewer-mode/README.md

  6. Visit the document from your browser

-If your document isn't a static page but is instead hosted by its own server, you can still skewer the page.
+If your document isn't a static page but is instead hosted by its own server, you can still Skewer the page.
 See the proxy below.

+## Browser Support

+Skewer is known to work properly with Firefox, Chrome, Safari, Opera, and Internet Explorer 9.

 ## REPL